Aspects of strings without spacetime supersymmetry: Dilaton tadpoles and vacuum stability

+We thank Augusto Sagnotti and Ivano Basile for comments on the manuscript.
 This work was performed in part at the Aspen Center for Physics, which is supported by a grant from the Simons Foundation (1161654, Troyer).
 GL is supported in part by Scuola Normale and by INFN (I.S.
 GSS-Pi).
-SR is supported by the ERC Starting Grant QGuide101042568 - StG 2021.